 Ways to Give

-In addition to a monetary donation which can be made safely and securely online, there are more ways you can support The Arc to help make a profound impact.
-Other ways of giving: donating stock, monthly giving, matching gifts, and tribute gifts.
+There are many ways to connect with The Arc - from making monetary donations to taking action or by joining our community.
+There are also many other ways you can support The Arc to help make a profound impact such as donating stock, monthly giving, matching gifts, and tribute gifts.

 Become a Member

 By joining our network of more than 140,000 members and 730 affiliated chapters across the country, you become connected to the largest grassroots movement to protect the rights of people with intellectual and developmental disabilities.

 Members work together to ensure that sufficient resources are available to meet the needs of people with intellectual and developmental disabilities in every community in our nation.